AndreiSakalouski/WiseBitsTestTask/README.md

 * Precondition: call /user/create endpoint with correct parameters
 * Call /user/create endpoint with existing username and unique email
 * Check status code is 400
-* Check the response message is correct
+* Check the response message is "This username is taken.
+Try another."

 ### Validate user with existing email is not created
 * Precondition: call /user/create endpoint with correct parameters
 * Call /user/create endpoint with existing email and unique username
 * Check status code is 400
-* Check the response message is correct
+* Check the response message is "Email already exists"

 ### Validate user with empty username is not created
 * Call /user/create endpoint with empty username field and non empty email and password fields
 * Check status code is 400
-* Check the response message is correct
+* Check the response message is "A password for the user"

 ### Validate user with empty email is not created
 * Call /user/create endpoint with empty email field and non empty username and password fields
 * Check status code is 400
-* Check the response message is correct
+* Check the response message is "A username is required"

 ### Validate user with empty password is not created
 * Call /user/create endpoint with empty password field and non empty username and email fields
 * Check status code is 400
-* Check the response message is correct
+* Check the response message is "An Email is required"

 ## Possible improvements:
 * Create and set up testng.xml;